European Defence Agency

 Background

-In the sovereignty debate, EDA's significance is both institutional and symbolic.
-Its existence reflects an EU ambition to reduce reliance on US-sourced defence technology and to develop European alternatives in areas such as drones, AI-enabled intelligence, and strategic communications.
-However, EDA has limited enforcement power and member states frequently pursue bilateral deals with US suppliers.
-The tension between EDA's collective-sovereignty mandate and national procurement preferences is a running theme in European defence politics.
+In the broader European strategic-autonomy debate, the EDA's significance is both institutional and symbolic.
+Its mandate is to reduce European reliance on US-sourced defence technology, but the agency has limited enforcement power and member states frequently pursue bilateral deals with US suppliers.
+The tension between its collective-sovereignty mission and national procurement preferences is a running theme in European defence politics.